chutianwen/waterApp/README.md

 5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details

+## Development Utilities

+### Finding Simulator Data
-data in the simulator:
+To locate the app's data directory in the iOS simulator:
-`find ~/Library/Developer/CoreSimulator -name "waterapp_data" 2>/dev/null`